Chemotherapy for ALL

 - constipation or diarrhoea.

-Some people with ALL have leukaemia cells in the fluid around their brain and spinal cord (cerebrospinal fluid) at the time of diagnosis.
-In other people, the leukaemia cells spread to the cerebrospinal fluid after remission.
+Some people with ALL have leukaemia cells in the fluid around the brain and spinal cord (cerebrospinal fluid) at the time of diagnosis.
+Leukaemia cells may also spread to the cerebrospinal fluid after remission.

-Chemotherapy drugs given intravenously or as tablets cannot get into the cerebrospinal fluid, so the drugs need to be injected directly into the spinal column using a lumbar puncture.
+Chemotherapy drugs given into a vein or as tablets cannot get into the cerebrospinal fluid, so the drugs need to be injected directly into the spinal column using a lumbar puncture.
 This is called intrathecal chemotherapy.

-After the procedure, you may have to lie on your back for a short time to help prevent a headache starting.
-Your doctor will discuss any other potential side effects with you before the procedure.
+After the procedure, you may have to lie on your back for a short time to help prevent a headache.
+Your doctor will discuss other possible side effects with you before the procedure.

 Chemotherapy for ALL is generally given in three phases: